 - 3.10.
 The Trustee will continue to monitor the lifestyle investment option and will make amendments as appropriate based on its analysis of the likely requirements of Plan members.
-During the Plan Year, the Trustee continued work with its advisers on a review of the investment arrangements, including the default and lifestyle options.
-Thoughts were considered at Trustee meetings throughout the Plan Year, with a further report tabled after the end of the Plan Year.
-The review of all investments is ongoing. - 3.11.
-During the Plan Year the changes outlined in last year's Chair's Statement were implemented, moving the timing of the switches in the period five years before retirement from annual to quarterly each year. - 3.12.
-The Trustee will continue to review the Plan's DC investment approach and further information will be provided in the next Chair's Statement.
+The most recent default investment strategy review took place during the Plan year 1 October 2022 to 31 September 2023. - 3.11.
+It was agreed that the timing of switches in the period five years before retirement would move from annual to quarterly each year, and that has now been implemented.
+Following the review the Trustee concluded that the default investment option remained suitable for members.
+The next review will start during the 2025/26 Plan Year. - 3.12.
+The Trustee will continue to monitor the Plan's DC investment approach.